Does performance management reward the best employees, or are promotions just awarded for being in the job?

 Have you ever noticed that when it comes to promotions there seems to be little rhyme or reason to the process?
-Your organization has promotion criteria, and yet for every set of criteria you look around and see someone getting promoted who didn’t meet them.
 It can be frustrating, but there are some things you can do.

 When you fail to define the specific evidence of your success, it’s practically impossible to ever get there.
 So how do you create this evidence?
 The author provides some suggestions.